Jeimer Candelario Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 12th in the league.
+- The Angels pitching staff ranks 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Angels' 4.05 team ERA ranks 11th across all MLB pitching staffs.
+- The Angels have the seventh-ranked team ERA among all MLB pitching staffs (3.86).

-- The Angels rank 13th in baseball in home runs allowed (10 total, 1.1 per game).
+- Angels pitchers combine to allow 10 home runs (0.9 per game), the ninth-fewest in the league.

-- Ohtani (1-0) makes the start for the Angels, his third of the season.
+- Canning will take the mound to start for the Angels, his first this season.

-- His last time out was in relief on Tuesday when the right-hander threw 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.